Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 ```

-Introducing this featre in the language ensure automatic conversion from B* to A* with
+Introducing this feature in the language ensure automatic conversion from B* to A* with
 the right pointer arithmetic.
 It remove the risk of often hard to spot bugs.
-Inheriting doesn't apply only to type, it apply to methodes.
+Inheriting doesn't apply only to type, it apply to methods.
-You can call mathode working with a type A on instance of type B.
+You can call methods working with a type A on instance of type B.
 This is the key reason of this pointer conversion.

 The languages C++ and Java alow something even stronguer than reusing methode